dcm4che/dcm4chee-arc-hl7cs/source/orm/inbound.rst

    >Code Scheme Designator, "(0008, 0102)", Procedure Code, 00393.3, OBR:44.3
    >Code Meaning, "(0008, 0104)", Procedure Code, 00393.2, OBR:44.2
    Study Instance UID, "(0020, 000D)", Study Instance UID, Z0001, ZDS:1
-   Requested Procedure Priority, "(0040, 1003)", Start Date/Time, 01633, TQ1:9, [#Note 1]_
+   Requested Procedure Priority, "(0040, 1003)", Start Date/Time, 01633, TQ1:9, [#Note1]_
    Patient Transport Arrangements, "(0040, 1004)", Transportation Mode, 00262, OBR:30
    **Imaging Request**
    Accession Number, "(0008, 0050)", Placer Field 1, 00251, OBR:18
    Requesting Physician, "(0032, 1032)", Ordering Provider, 00226, OBR:16
    Referring Physician's Name, "(0008, 0090)", Referring Doctor, 00138, PV1:8
-   Placer Issuer and Number, "(0040, 2016)", Placer Order #, 00216.1, ORC:2.1, [#Note 2]_
+   Placer Issuer and Number, "(0040, 2016)", Placer Order #, 00216.1, ORC:2.1, [#Note2]_
    Order Placer Identifier Sequence, "(0040, 0026)"
-   >Local Namespace Entity ID, "(0040, 0031)", Placer Order #, 00216.2, ORC:2.2, [#Note 2]_
+   >Local Namespace Entity ID, "(0040, 0031)", Placer Order #, 00216.2, ORC:2.2, [#Note2]_
-   >Universal Entity ID, "(0040, 0032)", Placer Order #, 00216.2, ORC:2.3, [#Note 2]_
+   >Universal Entity ID, "(0040, 0032)", Placer Order #, 00216.2, ORC:2.3, [#Note2]_
-   >Universal Entity ID Type, "(0040, 0033)", Placer Order #, 00216.2, ORC:2.4, [#Note 2]_
+   >Universal Entity ID Type, "(0040, 0033)", Placer Order #, 00216.2, ORC:2.4, [#Note2]_
-   Filler Issuer and Number, "(0040, 2017)", Filler Order #, 00217.1, ORC:3.1, [#Note 2]_
+   Filler Issuer and Number, "(0040, 2017)", Filler Order #, 00217.1, ORC:3.1, [#Note2]_
    Order Filler Identifier Sequence, "(0040, 0027)"
-   >Local Namespace Entity ID, "(0040, 0031)", Filler Order #, 00217.2, ORC:3.2, [#Note 2]_
+   >Local Namespace Entity ID, "(0040, 0031)", Filler Order #, 00217.2, ORC:3.2, [#Note2]_
-   >Universal Entity ID, "(0040, 0032)", Filler Order #, 00217.2, ORC:3.3, [#Note 2]_
+   >Universal Entity ID, "(0040, 0032)", Filler Order #, 00217.2, ORC:3.3, [#Note2]_
-   >Universal Entity ID Type, "(0040, 0033)", Filler Order #, 00217.2, ORC:3.4, [#Note 2]_
+   >Universal Entity ID Type, "(0040, 0033)", Filler Order #, 00217.2, ORC:3.4, [#Note2]_
    **Visit Identification**
-   Admission ID, "(0038, 0010)", Visit Number, 00149.1, PV1:19.1, [#Note 3]_
+   Admission ID, "(0038, 0010)", Visit Number, 00149.1, PV1:19.1, [#Note3]_
    Issuer of Admission ID Sequence, "(0038, 0014)"
-   >Local Namespace Entity ID, "(0040, 0031)", Visit Number, 00149.2, PV1:19.2, [#Note 3]_
+   >Local Namespace Entity ID, "(0040, 0031)", Visit Number, 00149.2, PV1:19.2, [#Note3]_

-.. [#Note 1] :  Only the suggested values of the HL7 Priority component of Quantity/Timing.
+.. [#Note1] Only the suggested values of the HL7 Priority component of Quantity/Timing.
 These values shall be mapped to the DICOM enumerated fields for Priority as:

     .. csv-table:: HL7 status mapping to DICOM status
        :name: status_mapping
        :header: HL7 Status, DICOM Status

        S - STAT, STAT
        A - ASAP, HIGH
        R - Routine, ROUTINE
        P - Pre-op, HIGH
        C - Callback, HIGH
        T - Timing, MEDIUM

-.. [#Note 2] : Attributes (0040,2016) and (0040, 2017) are designed to incorporate the HL7 components of Placer Issuer and
+.. [#Note2] Attributes (0040,2016) and (0040, 2017) are designed to incorporate the HL7 components of Placer Issuer and
     Number, and Filler Issuer and Number.
 In a healthcare enterprise with multiple issuers of patient identifiers, both the issuer name and number are required to guarantee uniqueness.

-.. [#Note 3] : either field PID-18 Patient Account Number or field PV1-19 Visit Number or both may be valued depending on the specific national requirements.
+.. [#Note3] either field PID-18 Patient Account Number or field PV1-19 Visit Number or both may be valued depending on the
+    specific national requirements.
 Whenever field PV1-19 Visit Number in an order message is valued, its components shall be used to populate Admission ID (0038,0010) and Issuer of Admission ID (0038,0011) attributes in the MWL responses.
 In the case where field PV1-19 Visit Number is not valued, these attributes shall be valued from components of field PID-18 Patient Account Number.
 This requires that Visit Numbers be unique across all account numbers.

-.. [#Note 4] : For : HL7 v2.3.1 and v2.5.1 : Field OBR-34 Technician in ORM or OMG message is repeatable.
+.. [#Note4] For : HL7 v2.3.1 and v2.5.1 : Field OBR-34 Technician in ORM or OMG message is repeatable.
 Its data type is CM,
     with the following components: <name (CN)> ^ <start date/time (TS)> ^ <end date/time (TS)> ^ <point of care (IS)> ^
     <room(IS)> ^ <bed (IS)> ^ <facility (HD)> ^ <location status (IS)> ^ <patient location type (IS)> ^ <building (IS)> ^
     <floor (IS)>.
     - Thus, in mapping value to the DICOM attribute Scheduled Performing Physician (0040,0006), only sub-components of the first component of the first repetition of that field shall be used.

-.. [#Note 5] : Populated only if matching hl7OrderScheduledStation found in configured hl7OrderScheduledStation in archive device.
+.. [#Note5] Populated only if matching hl7OrderScheduledStation found in configured hl7OrderScheduledStation in archive device.

-.. [#Note 6] : Maybe either a code or text value; if a code, then the code meaning (display name) should be used; see also (0040,100A)
+.. [#Note6] Maybe either a code or text value; if a code, then the code meaning (display name) should be used; see also (0040,100A)

-.. [#Note 7] : OBR:31 may be either a code or text value; if a text value, then the DSS may map it to a code to use in the DICOM attribute; see also (0040,1002).
+.. [#Note7] OBR:31 may be either a code or text value; if a text value, then the DSS may map it to a code to use in the DICOM attribute; see also (0040,1002).

-.. [#Note 8] : "B6" must be mapped to DICOM.
+.. [#Note8] "B6" must be mapped to DICOM.
 Enumerated value "3" (definitely pregnant)